 She is a regular supervisor for MSt students in Medieval History and Medieval Studies.
 She convenes the graduate Medieval Church and Culture seminar and is part of the steering group for the MSt in Medieval Studies and for Oxford Medieval Studies.

-Her current doctoral students are working on architectural representations in twelfth-century manuscripts; the concept of synderesis in Bonaventure’s Itinerarium; and Humbert of Romans and the Franciscan Rule.
+Her recent and current doctoral students are working on architectural representations in twelfth-century manuscripts; the concept of synderesis in Bonaventure’s Itinerarium; Leo IX and reform; and Humbert of Romans and the Franciscan Rule.

 The history of ideas, particularly in the medieval period.